hackclub/hackclub/case_studies/cherry_hill_high_school_east/15-09-21_c9_and_ajar.io_part_1/recap.md

 This workshop was thought up because many people in our club were playing agar.io (instead of following the lesson).
 Ajar drew a lot of interest – in fact for much of the workshop *everyone in the room was on task*.
 Success!

+> "The idea of having us make agar.io is genius and I'm exited to go further." – a delighted participant

+> "this club is SOOOOOOOOOOOOOOOOOOOOOOOOO AMAZING." – an enthralled member

+> "It is Agar.io!!!!!!!!!!!" – a psyched student's response to the question "What is one thing we did well?"

 ### Suggestions

 If people finish early engage them with more content!